nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

   </tr>
 </table>

 Where a consultation section is titled in the source system, carries the title of the consultation as displayed to users.
-This may be a user entered value or where consultation sections are driven by problems obstained from the term/rubric of the problem linked to the consultation section.
+This may be a user entered value or where consultation sections are driven by problems obtained from the term/rubric of the problem linked to the consultation section.

 Will not be present where a consultation section is untitled on the source system or where the Consultation.section is conveying unstructured (flat) consultation structure.